 Expect around 38 inches of pitch, up to 6 inches more legroom than their Economy seats.

-A big bonus traveling on British Airways in Premium Economy is that you get Club World standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus traveling on British Airways in Premium Economy is getting Club World standard meals (with fewer choices) served on proper crockery with a real napkin.

 Breakfast is a tasty croissant in a cellophane wrapper and a drink.
 That’s it.